ahoegger/lnk/api.md

 * active: true, if the user ist still active; false if she deleted the account
 * password: user password

-### vote
+### ArticleUserVote
 * id: generated ID of the article
 * userId: id of the user that voted, mandatory
+* articleId: id of the article for which the user voted
 * value: +1, -1 or 0, mandatory

+### VoteContainer
+* numberOfVotes: The number of votes the article has currently
-* timestamp: timestamp of the last vote (by user and article)
+* userVote: The value of the user's vote (+1, 0, -1; or null)

 ### tag
 * id: generated ID of the tag
 * name: name of the tag, min length = 2, max length = 15, mandatory, not blank
-* imageParameters: parameters, that are used in generating a tag image, mandatory, immutable

 ### Comment
 * id: generated ID of the comment